 This situation is even more frustrating for the CIOs since OneDrive offers much more advanced capacity, features and options than WeTransfer.

-For example, the free version of WeTransfer limits file uploads to 2 GB, and the uploaded files are only available for seven days, whereas with OneDrive, the maximum file size is currently 15 GB (and Microsoft announced at Ignite 2019 that it will be increased to 100 GB in the course of 2020).
+For example, the free version of WeTransfer limits file uploads to 2 GB, and the uploaded files are only available for seven days, whereas with OneDrive, the maximum file size is 250 GB.
 In addition, OneDrive users can specify for how long they want to keep their files available, or decide to keep them indefinitely if they wish.

 Another important point is that WeTransfer does not allow setting different levels of permissions on the files.
 Anyone in possession of a WeTransfer download link can access the corresponding files.

 OneDrive is therefore, technically speaking, a very competitive alternative to WeTransfer in terms of capacity and functionalities.
 Not even talking about the fact that, contrary to WeTransfer, it can be fully managed by the IT department.

 But for the users, the key point is that WeTransfer remains easier to use.

 Indeed, the relative complexity of the process of sharing OneDrive documents with other people outside the organization, its user interface that is sometimes confusing, with too many menus and options, and its low level of integration with Outlook are the main reasons that, combined with the lack of user training, can explain the apparently paradoxical user enthusiasm for WeTransfer at some Office 365 customers, and more particularly at those who need to exchange very large files.

 …but which jeopardizes the key goals of Office 365 projects.